Quist0n/PullDown/README.md

 # NOTICE

-Currently specifying option as a single flag (e.g -ams ) does not work and each option must be specified seperately (e.g -a -m -s)
+Currently specifying options as a single flag (e.g -ams ) does not work and each option must be specified seperately (e.g -a -m -s)